canonical/mir/doc/sphinx/tutorial/write-your-first-wayland-compositor.md

 }
 ```

+`MirRunner` is a class from the `libmiral` library that that provides a  high level interface for  Mir.

-This program creates a floating window manager with basic window management
-capabilities such as controlling multiple windows, minimizing and maximizing,
+`MirRunner runner` calls `run_with()` which specifies different fucntions of the composer.
+In this example, `run_with()` evokes a function `set_window_management_policy` that applies `MinimalWindowManager` policy to `runner`.
+The composer is therefore created with basic window management capabilities such as controlling multiple windows, minimizing and maximizing, and handling mouse input.
-and handling mouse input.
-This is done with the help of MirAL (Mir Abstraction
-Layer) which gives you a high level interface to work with Mir.

-### Building
+Through this syntax, you can add different functionality to the conposer such as different onscreen keyboards, screen capture, pointer confinement, and so on.

+## Building a Mir composer

-To compile this simple program, you can use this `CMakeLists.txt` file:
+To compile this simple program, create a `CMakeLists.txt` file with the following content:

 ```cmake
 cmake_minimum_required(VERSION 3.5)